 FETCH NEXT 10 ROWS ONLY;

-The REPLACE_CONST hint enables the optimizer to perform constant propagation query rewriting, which replaces equivalent conditions in the query with constants to simplify the query and improve its efficiency.
-The NO_REPLACE_CONST hint is the reverse operation of this hint.
+The REPLACE_CONST hint enables the optimizer to perform constant propagation query rewrite, which involves replacing equality conditions in the query with constants to reduce complexity and improve query efficiency.
+Its opposite is the NO_REPLACE_CONST hint.

 Syntax